AyozeVera/websockets/README.md

 ### How do I get set up? ###

-* Just execute:
+* Install Node dependencies:
+npm install

+* Install Bower dependencies:
-boxer install
+bower install

 * To run the server you just need to execute: node server/main.js